Social SciencesMedia & Communication

 Ms. Renée Kwan

-Renée Kwan, former Managing Director of TBWA\Hakuhodo Guang Zhou (affiliate agency of global communication network Omnicom), has spent 20+ years in the fields of advertising, branding and communications, both agency and corporate sides.
-Prior to this, Renée had also led senior roles in several global communication networks including Nitro Group, Publicis and Asatsu-DK.
+As former Managing Director of TBWA\Hakuhodo Guang Zhou (affiliate agency of global communication network Omnicom), Renée has spent 20+ years in the fields of communications, branding and advertising, both agency and corporate sides.
+In her career path, Renée had also led senior roles in several global communication networks including Nitro Group, Publicis and Asatsu-DK.
 The brands she had worked with ranged from Nissan Automobiles, Unilever, Mitsubishi Motors, HP, Sony Ericsson, Kodak and Marlboro, to name just a few.
-Her experience to work extensively with a wide variety of premier marketers made her one of the respected brand and communications expert in the industry.
+Her experience to work extensively with a wide variety of premier brands made her one of the respected communications expert in the industry.
+Currently, Renee is also a member of Hong Kong Public Relations Professionals’ Association.

-Renée is now working as Strategy Consultant.
+In the last five years Renée had worked as Strategy Consultant.
 Her projects included a CBD development in Tianjin, China; the rebranding of Cathay Pacific and the pitch for Vitasoy International.
-With her increased love for education, Renée just accomplished her Master of Education awarded by University of Bristol, she is also holder of MBA from Hong Kong University of Science and Technology.
+With her increased love for adult teaching and learning, Renée just accomplished her Master of Education with distinction awarded by University of Bristol, UK; she also holds a MBA from Hong Kong University of Science and Technology.

 Mr. Lo Tze On